HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 containing looping fragments), and one for those that are loops.
-Taking a value of an expression is just evaluating it with our normal semantics; that is, taking the value of each sub-expression or sub-fragment, and then applying the expressions operation to them.
+Taking a value of an expression is just evaluating it with our normal semantics; that is, taking the value of each sub-expression or sub-fragment, and then applying the expression's operation to them.
 Taking the value of a loop is taking the current value of the loop variables, and evaluating the return expression with them.